gustavoluisti/ReactNative/README.md

 Welcome to the Combate a Fraude's React Native repository!
 In this page you'll learn how to integrate your project with the [Android SDKs](https://github.com/combateafraude/Android) in React Native.

+Special thanks to @felansu for this tutorial :green_heart:

 1. Create the files `CombateAFraudeModule.java` and `CombateAFraudePackage.java` in path `<project_folder>/android/app/src/main/java/com/combateafraudereact/combateAFraude`.
 - The `getName` function will be used for call in react side.
 - The methods with `@ReactMethod` annotation will be used for call in react side.